nealmaker/bare-land-values/README.md

 ## AS BUILT: MARQUIS VERSION
 - (1) 1/24.072 ac plot (24' radius, like FIA subplots)
 - Representing one forest type: a kind of medium hw site on granitic tills (Marquis was at Bartlett)
-- Plot is age 25 b/c Marquis has that data and that's often the preferred precommercial thinning date.
+- Age 25 plot initialized b/c Marquis has that data, grown forward without cutting to get a 50 year old start b/c that's a good start to commercial thinning.
 - Mostly based on @marquis_clearcutting_1967

 ### Process